 The Warren Center is now home to two fellowship programs.
-2013-14 will mark the inception of a new two-year postdoctoral fellowship on Global American Studies.
-And, the coming academic year will also feature “The Environment and the American Past” as the theme of our annual faculty fellowship organized around a broad theme in American history.
+2014-15 marks the second year of a new postdoctoral fellowship on Global American Studies, the first year with a full cohort of four.
+And, 2014-15 also features “Multimedia History and Literature: New Directions in Scholarly Design” as the theme of our annual faculty fellowship organized around a broad theme in American history.

 Monday, December 1, 4-6pm - Tef Poe, St. Louis rapper / activist, in conversation with Walter Johnson

 Thursday, December 11 - Global American Studies Symposium

 Please contact us to be added to our e-list, or if you have a question about the Warren Center that is not answered here.